Our Work in the Field: Idaho

-We are working with Idaho State Department of Education, Department of Special Education on supporting school systems to effectively teach essential literacy content to all students, including students with or at risk for literacy-related disabilities.
+Our work with Idaho State Department of Education, Department of Special Education focuses on supporting school systems to effectively teach essential literacy content to all students, including students with or at risk for literacy-related disabilities.
+Work in Idaho also focuses on support of school systems to establish a comprehensive system of support for reading, including an emphasis on instruction and intervention, data use, professional development and coaching, leadership, and family engagement.

 - Build capacity among state education agencies (SEAs) to effectively implement evidence-based practices that meet the needs of students with or at risk for literacy-related disabilities, with a primary focus on schoolwide reading models designed to meet the needs of all learners through high quality literacy instruction and intervention in general education in grades K-3.